faisalyudiansah/samb_warehouse_react_golang/README.md

 # samb_warehouse_react_golang
-Application to record Incoming Goods at Warehouse A and Outgoing Goods from Warehouse A with React and Golang (PostgreSQL)
+Application to record Incoming Goods at Warehouse A and Outgoing Goods from Warehouse A with Golang (PostgreSQL) and React JS (shadcn ui and aceternity ui)

 ## Backend
 - `cd be/`